Alazuuu/alx-pre_course/README.md

 # alx-pre_course
-I'm now a ALX Student, this is first repository as a fullstack engineer
+I'm now a ALX Student, this is first repostory as a fullstack engineer